Skip to content

 How PyLocket Affects Signatures

-PyLocket protection modifies your artifact — it adds the encrypted payload, runtime binary, and bootstrap loader.
-This invalidates any existing code signature.
+PyLocket protection modifies your artifact: it adds the encrypted payload, runtime binary, and bootstrap loader.
+This invalidates any existing code signature, so you re-sign the protected output with your own certificate before distribution.

-• Windows .exe: PyLocket does not re-sign — the protected .exe will trigger SmartScreen
+• Windows .exe: PyLocket does not re-sign; the protected .exe will trigger SmartScreen until you sign it.

 End-to-End Pipeline